gilch/hissp/README.md

 > But there's no `macroexpand`.
 How do I look at expansions?

-Invoke the macro indirectly so the compiler sees it as a normal function.
+Invoke the macro indirectly somehow so the compiler sees it as a normal function.
 `((getattr hissp.basic.._macro_ "define") 'foo '"bar")` One could, of course, write a function or macro to automate this.

+You can also use the method call syntax for this purpose, which is never interpreted as a macro invocation.
+This syntax isn't restricted solely to methods on objects.
+Due to certain regularities in Python syntax, it also works on callable attributes in any kind of namespace.

+`(.define hissp.basic.._macro_ : :* '(foo "bar"))`

-But you can just look at the compiled Python output.
+But you can also just look at the compiled Python output.
 It's indented, so it's not that hard to read.
 The compiler also helpfully includes a comment in the compiled output whenever it expands a macro.